pfadfinden/Dokumente/Wahlordnung.md

 > Beschlossen in der 25.
 Bundesversammlung vom 12. bis 16.
 Mai 1999 in Immenhausen.
 Geändert in der 41.
 Bundesversammlung vom 16. bis 18.
 Mai 2014 in Immenhausen.
 Geändert in der 42.
 Bundesversammlung vom 12. bis 14.
 Juni 2015 in Immenhausen.
+Geändert in der 44.
+Bundesversammlung vom 09. bis 11.
+Juni 2017 in Immenhausen.